johnroutledge/milestone-project-3/README.md

 1. Under the repository name, click the 'code' button.
 1. Next, choose HTTPS and copy the URL.
 1. Open Gitbash and change the current working directory to the location for the cloned directory.
-1. Type 'git clone ' and then paste the URL from step 2 above.
+1. Type 'git clone ' and then paste the URL from step 3 above.
 1. Press 'enter' to create your clone.
-1. You can now access this new directory.
+1. You can now access this new directory and run the project locally.

 **Values for the env.py file**